European building facade in morning light

 Europe adds a second tax system, not a replacement.

 Each country decides tax residency differently.
 Days in country matter, but they are not the only factor.
 Home, family, center of life, employment, investment income, local registrations and treaty tie-breakers can all matter depending on the country.
+The dedicated guide is European tax residency for Americans.

 That is why a move to France, Italy, Spain, Portugal, Greece or Monaco should not be framed as a visa question only.
 The residence route, property use and tax calendar sit together.
+Where a special regime is in play, the arithmetic pages frame the questions for counsel: Italy's flat tax, Spain's Beckham Law and France's IFI.

 • France: powerful lifestyle and healthcare, but residence and estate planning need early coordination.